fedora-infra/rube/rube.core/README.rst

   use this to ensure that actions triggered on webapps by rube cause `fedmsg
   <http://fedmsg.com>`_ messages to be published on our staging gateway.

+- ``@rube.core.ensures_after(callable)`` will invoke ``callable`` after your test has run, giving it a chance to raise an exception.

+  The common use case is to define a callable that executes a shell command.
+For instance, you could have a selenium test that goes to an account system and applies for a dummy user's membership in a group.
+After that test has run, your callable could use paramiko to ssh to a machine and ensure that that user now has shell access (or something).

 ----

 Running the tests will open up Firefox in X which is a bit of a pain